damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

     |             |         |                     |        |            |
     +-------------+         +---------------------+        +------------+

-This change went out in GitLab 8.3; in little over four months gitlab-workhorse went from being a little helper daemon on the side to a traffic cop that routes all HTTP requests going into GitLab.
+This change went out in GitLab 8.3.
+In little over four months gitlab-workhorse went from being a little helper daemon on the side to a traffic cop that routes all HTTP requests going into GitLab.

-This work immediately paid off in GitLab 8.4 (when [Grzegorz](https://gitlab.com/u/grzesiek) added the CI artifact browsing feature) and GitLab 8.5 (where we started serving 'raw' Git blobs via gitlab-workhorse).
-Neither of these changes forced end-users to update their NGINX configuration.
+This work immediately paid off in GitLab 8.4 when [Grzegorz](https://gitlab.com/u/grzesiek) added the CI artifact browsing feature and GitLab 8.5 where we started serving 'raw' Git blobs via gitlab-workhorse.
+Neither of these changes forced GitLab administrators to update their NGINX configuration.

 ## What to do next